k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Kafka_New_Setup.md

 # Apache Kafka Cluster Setup

-The supplied Kafka package and setup scripts were designed for either single node or multi node enviroment.
+The provided Kafka package and setup scripts were designed for either single node or multi node enviroment.

 follow the setup script configuration for the correct settings, depends on your enviromet.